Idaho Fires

 Key Fires:

-Prescribed Burns and Land Management: Firefighters and land management agencies are focusing heavily on prescribed burning to reduce hazardous fuel accumulations.
-The Bureau of Land Management (BLM) Coeur d'Alene District is conducting prescribed burns across northern Idaho, including the Lynch Gulch (185 acres) and St. Joe Brush Field (400 acres) areas near Pinehurst.
-Additionally, fire crews with the Payette National Forest are carrying out prescribed burns in the Huckleberry, Robinson, and Rapid River project areas.
+Prescribed Burns and Land Management: Public land management agencies are taking advantage of the spring weather window to conduct prescribed fire operations to reduce overgrown vegetation and hazardous fuels.
+The Bureau of Land Management (BLM) is conducting operations in the Coeur d'Alene District, including the 185-acre Lynch Gulch burn and the 400-acre St. Joe Brush Field burn near Pinehurst.
+Additionally, the Boise, Payette, and Salmon-Challis National Forests are executing multiple spring prescribed burns, including the Poorman, Skunk, and Wino Basin projects.

 Weather and Wind Warnings